Colorado STEM school shooting: What we know about the suspects, victims and heroes

 Breaking News Emails

-One of the two students suspected of opening fire at a Denver area STEM school, killing one student and wounding eight others, is a female, officials clarified Wednesday after first saying the suspect was a juvenile male.
+Two students are suspects in the shooting at a Denver area STEM school that killed one student and wounded eight others.

-Both the girl, who has not been identified, and the other suspected gunman, Devon Erickson, 18, were apprehended after allegedly targeting two separate areas of the STEM School Highlands Ranch on Tuesday afternoon.
+The suspects were apprehended after allegedly targeting two separate areas of the STEM School Highlands Ranch on Tuesday afternoon.
+Authorities identified Devon Erickson, 18, as one of the suspected shooters.

+Authorities identified a second suspect as a juvenile female, but a public defender clarified that the juvenile prefers to use male pronouns.
+NBC News is not identifying the underage suspect, who has not yet been charged.

 Here's what else we know: